-World View’s “stratollites” and new spaceport aim to change the business of space
+World View’s ‘stratollites’ and new spaceport aim to change the business of space

 Stratollites also operate above the altitude where you’re prevented from doing infrared astronomy, Stern added.
 You can directly sample the stratosphere, which is useful for monitoring things like the impact of environmental damage.
 You can use very small optics for imaging, which are inexpensive, since don’t need large expensive optics as you do when you’re farther away — like in space.

-Stern compared the potential of World View’s tech to the revolution caused by personal home computing, and how we could never have forecasted all the PC use in 1977.
+Stern compared the potential of World View’s tech to the revolution caused by personal home computing, and how we could never have forecasted in 1977 all the PC use.

-World View says it has already run north of 50 missions, and has clients including Northrup Grumman, Harvard, Arizona State University, The Department of Defense, and NASA.
+World View says it has already run north of 50 missions, and has clients including Northrup Grumman, Harvard, Arizona State University, The Department of Defense and NASA.
 Earlier this month, in fact, it formed an important partnership via a new flight with Ball Aerospace.
-Ball sent up optical instruments with resolution good enough to track individual vehicles on the ground at altitude of 77,000 feet with World View, which has obviously interesting implications.
+Ball sent up optical instruments with resolution good enough to track individual vehicles on the ground from an altitude of 77,000 feet, which has obviously interesting implications.

 The company’s next step is to start actually launching from its new spaceport and HQ, something it says will happen soon.
-The launchpad is ready and waiting, and soon, it could be the point of departure for tourists looking to touch the sky.
+The launchpad is ready and waiting; it could soon be the point of departure for tourists looking to touch the sky.

 0